 How to get to Benidorm, Spain?

 Benidorm is located about 25km from Calpe, 10km from Altea, 45km from Alicante, and 500km from Barcelona.
 The city is well situated along the Mediterranean coast, linked by the AP7 highway.
-Traveling by car, or bus from another coastal city is the most convenient option.
-There’s also a train connection from Alicante.
+Traveling by car, or bus from another coastal city is the most convenient way to get to the city.
+Thereโ€™s also a tram connection from Alicante.

 Where to park in Benidorm?

-Airports near Benidorm, Spain
+Airports near Benidorm

-To Benidorm by bus
+To Benidorm by busย

 You can also quite easily get to Benidorm by bus.
-For example, the journey from Alicante will take about 1h (€5-8), from Valencia the journey takes about 1h45min (€9-17) and only 25min from Villajoyosa (€1-4).
-To learn more about bus connections that interest you visit rome2rio.com website.
+For example, the journey from Alicante will take about 1h (โ‚ฌ2-11), 1h45min from Valencia (โ‚ฌ9-30) and only 20min from Villajoyosa (โ‚ฌ2-4).
+To learn more about bus connections that might interest you visit rome2rio.com website.

-To Benidorm by train
+To Benidorm by tram

 To Benidorm by taxi

-You can get to Benidorm by taxi, but it will be the most expensive choice.
-For example, a trip from Alicante Airport will cost about €90-120, from Calpe €30-40, and from Villajoyosa €16-20.
+You can also get to Benidorm by taxi.
+It will be the most expensive choice, but also the fastest one.
+For example, a trip from Alicante Airport will cost about โ‚ฌ90-120, from Calpe โ‚ฌ28-35, and from Villajoyosa โ‚ฌ15-19.
+To learn more about connections that might interest you visit rome2rio.com website.

-Best Things To Do In Benidorm, Spain – Summing up
+Things to do in Benidorm, Spain โ€“ Summing up

 Restaurants, accommodations, and map